-- Editing and reviewing of initial drafts of the EAP by HEAC (Spring '22) - Bring draft of the EAP to the BOS (Summer '22) - Interview candidate power provider organizations; do due diligence on these organizations (started Fall '20 and ongoing) - Work with BOS, etc. to get EAP to a point where the BOS is happy with it (Summer & Fall '22) - Develop materials for educating Hudson voters about CPA (Spring Fall '22) - Develop and submit warrant article (due to BOS by 11/1/22?) - Conduct at least two public education sessions on CPA (Fall '22 & Winter '23) - Recommend candidate power provider organization to the BOS (TBD could happen prior to the 2023 town meeting but doesn't necessarily need to) - Town meeting (March '23) - [The following assumes that the EAP is approved by Hudson voters...] - Work with BOS to partner with selected candidate power provider organization (TBD)
+- Editing and reviewing of initial drafts of the EAP by HEAC (Spring '22) - Bring draft of the EAP to the BOS (Summer '22) - Interview candidate power provider organizations; do due diligence on these organizations (started Fall '20 and ongoing) - Work with BOS, etc. to get EAP to a point where the BOS is happy with it (Summer & Fall '22) - Develop materials for educating Hudson voters about CPA (Spring Fall '22) - Develop and submit warrant article (due to BOS by 11/1/22?) - Conduct at least two public education sessions on CPA (Fall '22 & Winter '23) - Town meeting (March '23) - [The following assumes that the EAP is approved by Hudson voters...] - Solicit information from, and then do due diligence on, candidate power provider and related services organizations (Spring '23) - Recommend candidate power provider organization to the BOS (Summer Fall '23)